halkait7/allyst/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability, please report it responsibly:
+If you discover a security vulnerability:

-1. **DO NOT** open a public GitHub issue
-2. **DO NOT** exploit the vulnerability
+1. **DO NOT** exploit the vulnerability
-3. **DO** email the details to: [h4lkait@example.com]
-4. Include:
-   - Description of the vulnerability
-   - Steps to reproduce
-   - Potential impact
-   - Suggested fix (if any)

-We will respond within 48 hours and work with you to resolve the issue.
+2. Use the application responsibly
+3. Consider contributing a fix if you're able

 ## Security Updates